viggnah/wso2-apim-monetization-docker/README.md

 ![Stripe](./repo-images/dynamic-billing-usage.png)

 ## Before you start
-1. Install Rancher (I have only tested on Rancher, others like Docker Desktop may also work).
-I used Moby engine for testing, not containerd.
+1. Install Rancher (I have only tested on Rancher, others like Docker Desktop may also work.
+Also, I used Moby container engine, not containerd.)
 2. Install docker compose.
 3. Create a Stripe account at https://dashboard.stripe.com/ if you don't have one.
 You need a couple of keys to connect WSO2 API Manager to Stripe.
 It's not a big deal, I'll explain:
     - Create a sandbox for testing, Stripe used to call this Test mode until recently.